 The altimeter directly indicates the height of the aeroplane above a datum, usually sea level.
 Indirectly, it indicates pitch attitude (altitude decreasing – nose low, altitude increasing – nose high).
 Its source of information is the static system.

-The heading indicator is known as the Directional Indicator (DI), Directional Gyro (DG), or Horizontal Situation Indicator (HSI).
+The heading indicator is known as the direction indicator (DI), directional gyro (DG), or horizontal situation indicator (HSI).
 The DI directly indicates the aeroplane's heading when aligned with the magnetic compass.
 Indirectly, it can indicate bank.
 Heading indicators are commonly driven by the engine-driven vacuum pump.

-This Balance Indicator is commonly incorporated within the turn coordinator and directly indicates balance.
+The balance indicator is commonly incorporated within the turn coordinator and directly indicates balance.
 Indirectly, it indicates yaw if the wings are level, or bank.
-Its power source is gravity, or the resultant of in-flight accelerations (CPF, CFF).
+Its power source is gravity, or the resultant forces of in-flight accelerations (CPF, CFF).

-The Vertical Speed Indicator (VSI) directly indicates the rate of change of altitude.
-Indirectly, it indicates pitch attitude, and it is most useful when used as a trend indicator, as it will indicate a tendency to change altitude long before the altimeter registers any change.
+The vertical speed indicator (VSI) directly indicates the rate of change of altitude in feet per minute.
+Indirectly, it indicates pitch attitude, and it's most useful when used as a trend indicator, as it will indicate a tendency to change altitude long before the altimeter registers any change.
 Its information source is the static system.